genesiscommunitysuccess/docs/docs/03_server/01_GPAL/01_introduction.md

 Once you define an object in GPAL (such as a View), you can use it in multiple components.

-## Kotlin function libraries

-Further information about functions can be found in the [Kotlin function libraries](/secure/getting-started/glossary/glossary/#kotlin-function-libraries).

 ## Kotlin function examples

 The following imports are automatically available inside GPAL Event Handlers: